-- Power light does not light. - No characters appear on screen. - Characters on the screen appear distorted or incorrect. - System cooling fans do not rotate. - Diskette drive activity light does not light. - Hard disk drive activity light does not light. - There are problems with application software.
+- Power light does not light. - No characters appear on screen. - Characters on the screen appear distorted or incorrect. - System cooling fans do not rotate. - Diskette drive activity light does not light. - Hard disk drive activity light does not light. - CD-ROM drive activity light does not light. - There are problems with application software. - The bootable CD-ROM is not detected.